Goodnight Olive: 2021: three-year-old season

 Goodnight Olive broke her maiden at Keeneland in her second career start off of a layoff of seven months.
-She then handily defeated allowance company at Aqueduct Racetrack in her final start of the year.
+She then defeated allowance company at Aqueduct Racetrack in her final start of the year.

 2022: four-year-old season

-In 2022 Goodnight Olive was undefeated in four starts.
+In 2022, Goodnight Olive was undefeated in four starts.
 Coming off of a layoff of seven months, she won allowance/optional claiming sprints at Belmont Park and Saratoga Race Course before being entered into the Grade I Ballerina Stakes, which she won by 2 3/4 lengths at odds of 5-1 under the lowest weight of 118 pounds.
-She was then rested up until the Breeders' Cup Filly & Mare Sprint, which she won en route to honors as American Champion Female Sprinter.
+She was then rested until the Breeders' Cup Filly & Mare Sprint, which she won en route to honors as American Champion Female Sprinter.

 2023: five-year-old season

-In 2023 Goodnight Olive resumed her career with an impressive win in the Grade I Madison Stakes at Keeneland, her seventh career win and third straight Grade I victory.
+In 2023, Goodnight Olive resumed her career with a win in the Grade I Madison Stakes at Keeneland, her seventh career win and third straight Grade I victory.
 Staying at the 7-furlong distance, she placed in the Derby City Distaff Stakes at Churchill Downs, won the Bed O' Roses Stakes at Belmont, and finished second in the Ballerina Stakes behind Echo Zulu.

 Goodnight Olive successfully defended her title in the Breeders' Cup Filly & Mare Sprint at Santa Anita Park as the favorite, winning by 2 3/4 lengths in what was thought to be her final career start.

 Three days after her repeat win at the Breeders' Cup, Goodnight Olive went to the auction ring at the Fasig-Tipton November Sale as a broodmare and racing prospect.
 She was sold for $6 million, with the winning ticket signed by Gavin O'Connor for Resolute Bloodstock owner John Stewart.
 Stewart said after the purchase that he intended to keep Goodnight Olive in training for a 2024 campaign.
 He added that he knew there was foreign interest in the horse, and there was no price to keeping her in the United States.

-After a successful campaign in 2023 Goodnight Olive was awarded an Eclipse Award as the U.S. Champion Female Sprint Horse for the second time.
+After a successful campaign in 2023, Goodnight Olive was awarded an Eclipse Award as the U.S. Champion Female Sprint Horse for the second time.